performant-software/Neatline/docs/final/style-tab-colors.md

 ## Stroke Color (Selected)

-"Stroke Color (Selected)" determines the color of the lines that run around the edges of a shape when the cursor hovers or clicks on the record.
+"Stroke Color (Selected)" determines the color of the lines that run around the edges of a shape when the record is highlighted or selected (for example, when the cursor hovers or clicks on the record).